 Of course, the musical score of Hadestown deserves a special mention.
 A harmonious blend of rhythm and blues, it’s nothing short of intoxicating.
 The melodies sway you, move you, and before you know it, you’re lost in its rhythm, much like Orpheus’ enchanting lyre.

 In conclusion, Hadestown is not just a musical; it’s an experience, a journey that compels introspection.
 It’s a masterful blend of storytelling, music, and performance that leaves an indelible mark on the soul.
-Playing at the NAC until the 27th of August, this is one show you wouldn’t want to miss.
+Look for Hadetown playing in your city or get yourself to Broadway because this is one show you wouldn’t want to miss.
 Trust me, you’ll be thinking about it long after the final bow, and perhaps, like me, you’ll find yourself delving into the rich tapestry of Greek myths, seeking answers, seeking reflections.

 Hadestown retells the Greek myth of Orpheus and Eurydice, but with a dark, bluesy twist.
 Orpheus is a dreamer and musician who believes his song can change the world.
 Eurydice is a realist, worn down by poverty and hardship.
 When she descends into Hadestown—a dystopian underworld run by a tyrant named Hades—Orpheus sets out to rescue her.
 But the myth’s infamous catch remains: he must lead her out without looking back.